Fortran-FOSS-Programmers/ford/README.md

 Output is in HTML.
 By default, all links will be relative, meaning that the output can be placed and viewed anywhere.
 The [Bootstrap](http://getbootstrap.com/) framework was used to make it easy to quickly design professional looking pages.
-An example of some output from my project [Futility](https://github.com/cmacmackin/futility) is shown below.
+An example of some output, generated from the code fragment above, is shown below.

 ![Some example output.](output-example.png)